 Your body fat levels are still too high and you don’t have the energy levels you’ve hoped for.
 You also wanted to be stronger by now.
 What are you missing?
 Why are you not fit?

 Even if you think you are doing everything right, you might be lacking in some important areas without even realising it.
 Here are 11 reasons why you may be more unfit than you thought.

 Heavier weights with your workouts will definitely build more muscle, so if you lack muscle size and strength, consider lifting heavier weights.

 Even if you cannot perform a full set of reps, increasing your weight will challenge your muscles and increase your lean muscle mass.

 Recent studies show that you can achieve the same hypertrophy by doing heavy sets for six to eight reps, then doing lighter weights sets to failure.
 However, lighter weight does not have the same impact on your strength gains than heavier sets have, so heavier weights are always an advantage.

 You will also allow your body to release more testosterone and growth hormone by doing heavier weights, as opposed to sticking to lightweight sets.
 Using a weight that only allows you to do six reps will increase your metabolism more than doing lighter weights for 12 reps, for example.

 Also, keep in mind that you should not rest for more than 60 seconds in between sets.

 Running is great exercise, but if you want results, you should challenge yourself constantly and run faster.

-High intensity interval training, or HIIT, offers much better results than just doing steady state cardio.
-So doing HIIT will burn more fat and maximize your workout results.
+High-intensity interval training, or HIIT, offers much better results than just doing steady-state cardio.
+So doing HIIT will burn more fat and maximise your workout results.